mmailhos/salt-sandbox/README.md

 ### Master

 `./states` is mounted on `/srv/salt`.

 `./pillar` is mounted on `/srv/pillar`.

 `./master.d` is mounted on `/etc/salt/master.d`

 ### Minions

 `./minion.d` is mounted on `/etc/salt/minion.d`

-If you are new to Salt, check out [cheatsheet](cheatsheet.md) and run your first commands on this infrastructure.

 ## Usage